faafaa123/DLPT-semantic-segmentation/README.md

 ## Introduction

-Semantic segmentation is a task in computer vision, where the objective is to assign a class label to every pixel in an image.
-This project focuses on classifying the pixels of images taken from drones into 12 classes.
+Semantic segmentation is a foundational computer vision task that assigns a class label to every pixel in an image.
+This project applies segmentation to drone imagery, addressing challenges such as diverse classes and imbalanced data to classify pixels into 12 categories.
+Potential applications include autonomous navigation and environmental monitoring.

 ## Data